mngmay/Sprint-Challenge-React-Wars/README.md

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

 Side effects are anything that happens outside the function we are executing such as API calls.
-You sync effects in a React component by placing side effects in useEffect() and tying it to objects that the call should be dependent on in order to re-run.
+You sync effects in a React component by placing side effects in useEffect() and tying it to variables that the call should be dependent on in order to re-run.

 ## Project Set Up